 6. Chopped in Liquid Cubes

-I’ve read about this method many times and have done a version of it by processing leaves in a food processor, almost like pesto, before adding them to ice cube trays (one time in olive oil).
+I've read about preserving chopped leaves in liquid cubes many times (also for herbs in general) and have done a version of it by processing leaves in a food processor, almost like pesto, before adding them to ice cube trays (one time in olive oil).

 - Wash, dry & slice basil leaves.